What is a hotel deposit?

 So which are the hotels that don’t require deposits?
 A few hotels without deposit policies – at the time of writing – include:

-- Hilton: Most Hilton hotels do not charge deposits on direct reservations.
+• Hilton: Most Hilton hotels do not charge deposits on direct reservations.
 If you cancel before the deadline (usually 1-3 days before check in) you get your money back, and after that, you’re charged for the first night if you don’t show.

-- Motel 6: The majority of Motel 6 bookings do not require a deposit, although they do require “an advance payment deposit of the total charges for the first night’s lodging.”
+• Motel 6: The majority of Motel 6 bookings do not require a deposit, although they do require “an advance payment deposit of the total charges for the first night’s lodging.”

-- Extended Stay America Select Suites: A longer-term accommodation option, this arm of the Extended Stay chain requires no security deposit (and no binding lease).
+• Extended Stay America Select Suites: A longer-term accommodation option, this arm of the Extended Stay chain requires no security deposit (and no binding lease).

-Types of hotel deposit fees
+hotel deposit

 Hotel security deposit